CyberMiles/tim-research/reading_event_logs/elasticsearch.md

 This is also an issue when using data visualization software such as Kibana.
 For example, we are unable to create filters based on basic arithmetic and comparison operators.

-## The importance of facilitating support for financial DApps

-We mentioned a few DApps above.
-What we did not mention is that some blockchain DApps such as the Uniswap DApp have met with explosive growth, since being deployed.
-For example Uniswap, which only 3 months old at the time of writing, has approximately 130 daily active users, who perform almost 400 daily trades turning over over USD$1.5 Million [4] per month.

-### TheGraph (Exclusive to Ethereum)

-[The Graph](https://thegraph.com/) is one such project/product which is specifically designed to work with the Ethereum blockchain.

-### Demux (Exclusive to EOS)

-[Demux](https://github.com/EOSIO/demux-js) is a backend infrastructure pattern for sourcing blockchain events but is built exclusively for EOS.
+## Conclusion

+Blockchain DApps can launch with and sustain explosive growth, in some cases turning over millions of dollars per month [4].
+There are only a very limited amount of software applications which are designed to support the DApps of the future and their associated data.
+[The Graph](https://thegraph.com/) is one project but is specifically designed to work with the Ethereum blockchain.
+[Demux](https://github.com/EOSIO/demux-js) is another project which is similar in operation (backend infrastructure for sourcing blockchain events), however Demux is blockchain exclusive, built specifically for the EOS blockchain.

+Elasticsearch is a flexible, fast and scalable solution which is strongly positioned to provide the ultimate data ecosystem for all blockchain DApps.
+Before we conclude it is important to note that blockchain data is completely open and public.
+This removes the need to implement any authentication and/or access control when creating a public facing software solution (API) for future DApp builders.

 # References